 Second of two semesters of the advanced internship in a specified area of specialization.
+A grade of B or better must be received in this course in order to complete requirements for the master's degree.
 Fee: \$50

 5376 Advanced Clinical Practice: Health Settings